 The entrance to the Vann Circle Development is a direct route from the neighborhood elementary school.
 This development has a good mixture of elderly and families living in these units with 40% of those living in this housing are children.
 The HACD Board of Directors has identified this neighborhood as the first one to receive significant rehabilitation efforts.
 This rehabilitation will focus on energy and utilize the highest rated materials such as 30 year warranty architectural roof shingles.
 Though the rehabilitation will cost more up front, the maintenance costs will lessen in the long term.
 All of the developments, except Underwood Circle, are definitely considered neighborhoods.
 There are large old trees located through the developments and the plan is to keep as much of the tree canopy as possible.
-Several parcels of land within existing developments have been identified as those suitable for new construction.
-One of the development units is located next to another low-income housing developing constructed for use with the old 235 designation.
+Several parcels of land within existing developments have been identified as those suitable for new constructed for use with the old 235 designation.
 The owners of this property are potentially interested in the 12 units contiguous to their units.
 HACD is considering the possibility of selling those units to the neighboring property owners so that they may expand their facilities.